History of Linda McMahon in Timeline

 August 26, 1966: Marriage to Vince McMahon

-In 1968, Vince worked as a traveling cup salesman before joining his father's company.
+In 1968, Vince McMahon worked as a traveling cup salesman.

-In 1969, Linda McMahon claimed to have a degree in education from East Carolina University, but her degree was actually in French.
+In 1969, Linda McMahon stated on a vetting questionnaire for the board position that she had a degree in education from East Carolina University, although her degree was actually in French.

-In 1969, the McMahons relocated to Gaithersburg, Maryland, where Linda McMahon worked as a receptionist at a corporate law firm, translated French documents, trained as a paralegal, and studied intellectual property rights.
+In 1969, the McMahons moved to Gaithersburg, Maryland, and Linda worked as a receptionist at the corporate law firm of Covington & Burling, where she translated French documents and trained as a paralegal.

 In 1970, Linda and Vince McMahon's son, Shane McMahon, was born.

-In 1971, Vince McMahon joined his father's company, the World Wide Wrestling Federation (WWF).
+In 1971, Vince McMahon joined his father's company, the World Wide Wrestling Federation (WWWF, later WWF, now WWE).

 In 1976, Linda and Vince McMahon's daughter, Stephanie McMahon, was born.

-In 1976, after failed business ventures, including Evel Knievel's Snake River Canyon Jump, and while pregnant with Stephanie, Linda McMahon and her husband filed for bankruptcy.
+In 1976, while pregnant with Stephanie, Linda McMahon and her husband filed for bankruptcy after a series of failed business ventures.

 1979: Started Promoting Wrestling Events